I have recently started the 2023 redesign for

 styling, and updates.

-Vue, and Angular cater to as wide an audience as possible.
-Therefore,
+ReactJS, Vue, and Angular cater to as wide an audience as possible.

-they want to address as many developer pain points as possible.
-But
+Therefore, they want to address as many developer pain points as

-the reality is, in most projects, not all of these pain points are
+possible.
+But the reality is, in most projects, not all of these

-present.
-This means that many projects take in solutions to problems
+pain points are present.
+This means that many projects take in

-they don’t even have.
-For example, I have seen learning developers who
+solutions to problems they don’t even have.
+For example, I have seen

-technology.
-But remember that ReactJS provides a lot of functionality
+proficiency in this technology.
+But remember that ReactJS provides a

 Also, some websites are empty HTML documents until the framework